Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities: Bayesian data augmentation for the parameter estimation of diffusions

-So far, our path update was only applied to imputed points between two observations.
-It can easily be extended to the case with several observations along the path by simply decomposing the path into independent path proposals, multiplying the respective acceptance probabilities and collectively accepting or rejecting the proposals.
-Moreover, the whole path does not have to be updated all at once, but can be divided into several path segments that are successively updated.
-Different algorithms for the choice of the update interval are summarised in \cite{Fuc2013} and we describe one of them in Appendix \ref{app:update_alg}.
+Thus far, our path update has only been applied to imputed points between two observations.
+It can easily be extended to a case with several observations along the path by simply decomposing the path into independent path proposals, multiplying the respective acceptance probabilities and collectively accepting or rejecting the proposals.
+Moreover, the entire path does not have to be updated all at once, but can be divided into several path segments that are successively updated.
+Different algorithms for choosing the update interval are summarised in \cite{Fuc2013} and Appendix \ref{app:update_alg} describes one of them.

+Another challenge in the context of Bayesian data augmentation and the MCMC scheme discussed above is the dependence between the parameter components included in the diffusion function and the missing path segments between two observations. \cite{RoSt2001}~were the first to highlight that, in the discretised setting (as we consider it here), the dependence leads to a slower convergence of the MCMC algorithm as the number of imputed points $m$ increases.
+All estimation methods compared here are affected by this issue in the same way; we hence do not further consider it here.

-In total, we have described eight parameter estimation methods, as we have three choices with two options each: \begin{enumerate} \item approximate the transition densities in the likelihood function based on the Euler or the Milstein scheme, \item use the left-conditioned or the modified bridge proposal, and \item use the Euler or the Milstein scheme for the proposal densities. \end{enumerate} To our knowledge, we are the first to utilise the Milstein scheme in the above described MCMC context.
+We have introduced a number of possible options for the choices to be made when constructing an estimation method in the framework as described so far: \begin{itemize} \item approximate the transition densities in the likelihood function based on the Euler or Milstein scheme, \item use the left-conditioned, the MB, or the DBM proposal, and \item use the Euler or Milstein scheme for the proposal densities (for the left-conditioned or MB proposal). \end{itemize}

+In the following, we will omit the left-conditioned proposal due to the inefficiency that we already pointed out.
+Instead, we will consider the following four combinations: \begin{enumerate}[labelsep=0.1cm, labelindent=0cm, itemindent=0pt, leftmargin=2.4cm, labelwidth=2.3cm, align=parleft] \item[\textbf{(\mylabel{MBE-E}{MBE-E})}] MB proposal and transition density both based on the Euler scheme, \item[\textbf{(\mylabel{MBE-M}{MBE-M})}] MB proposal based on the Euler scheme and transition density based on the Milstein scheme, \item[\textbf{(\mylabel{MBM-M}{MBM-M})}] MB proposal and transition density both based on the Milstein scheme, and \item[\textbf{(\mylabel{DBM-M}{DBM-M})}] DBM proposal (which is based on the Milstein scheme) and transition density based on the Milstein scheme. \end{enumerate}

+Combination MBE-M merges the Euler and Milstein scheme.
+We include it here because it combines the faster scheme for the proposals (where accuracy is less important) and the more accurate scheme for the acceptance probability.

+To our knowledge, we are the first to utilise the Milstein scheme in the MCMC context described above.